cooervo/AngularJS-concepts-summary/README.md

 ### Building signed apk to publish in android with Ionic

-To generate a release build for Android, we can use the following cordova cli command:
+1. To generate a release build for Android, first go to ionic app root directory.

+2. Then we can use the following cordova terminal command:

-    //this generates the *-unsigned.apk file
+        #Generates the *-unsigned.apk file
         cordova build --release android

-Next, we can find our unsigned APK file in platforms/android/build/outputs/apk
+3. Go to directory `platforms/android/build/outputs/apk`, where we can find our generated unsigned APK file:

-Let's generate our private key using the keytool command that comes with the JDK.
-If this tool isn't found, refer to the installation guide:

-    //If this doesn't work on windows make it on linux and pass *.keystore file through dropbox
+4. Generate private key using the keytool command that comes with the JDK.
+If this tool isn't found, refer to the installation guide (If this command doesn't work on windows make it on linux or a mac and pass *.keystore file through dropbox):

-    //This generates key.keystore file
+        #This generates key.keystore file
          keytool -genkey -v -keystore key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000

-To sign the unsigned APK, run the jarsigner tool which is also included in the JDK:

-    //If jarsigner isn't recognize as command just add it to environment vars PATH (usually the file is where the java bin are)
+5. To sign the unsigned APK, run the jarsigner tool which is also included in the JDK. **The jarsigner signs the unsigned.apk file** (If jarsigner isn't recognize as command just add it to environment vars PATH, usually the file is where the java bin are):

-    //this signs the unsigned.apk file
-    //remeber to rename key.keystore and unsigned.apk by whatever this files are named in your system jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore key.keystore unsigned.apk alias_name
+         #Remember to rename key.keystore and unsigned.apk by whatever this files are named in your system
+         jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore key.keystore unsigned.apk alias_name

- Finally, we need to run the zip align tool to optimize the APK.
-The zipalign tool can be found in /path/to/Android/sdk/build-tools/VERSION/zipalign

-    //is still not recognize try adding it to environment vars PATH
+6. Finally, we need to run the zip align tool to optimize the APK (If zipalign is not recognize try adding it to environment vars PATH for windows; usually the zipalign tool can be found in `your/path/to/Android/sdk/build-tools/VERSION/zipalign`)

-    //If the zipalign isn't recognize try ./zipalign .... zipalign -v 4 unsigned.apk YouAppName.apk
+        #If the zipalign isn't recognize try ./zipalign for gitbash or unix based systems
+        zipalign -v 4 unsigned.apk YouAppName.apk

 ##### To use chrome remote debuggin
 1. Open app in device